For over twenty years, I have been

 a Licensed Mental Health Counselor in

-I have continued my training in areas specific to children, expressive arts therapy and trauma recovery.
+I have continued my training in areas specific to children and teens, mood disorders, expressive arts therapy and trauma recovery.
 The combination of my education and work experience enables me to use a wide variety of creative and helpful approaches that fit the specific needs of my clients.

 I am a member of several professional associations that keep me up to date with new developments in research and counseling.
 These associations enable me to build on the best insights of national and international mental health communities: